-The following documentation must be available, upon request, for all submissions: Hereditary angioedema (HAE):
+The following documentation must be available, upon request, for all submissions:

 - A. For initial authorization: - 1.
 C1 inhibitor functional and antigenic protein levels - 2.
-F12, angiopoietin-1, plasminogen, kininogen-1 (KNG1), heparan sulfate-glucosamine - 3-O-sulfotransferase 6 (HS3ST6), or myoferlin (MYOF) gene mutation testing, if applicable Chart notes confirming family history of angioedema and the angioedema was refractory to a trial of high-dose antihistamine therapy, if applicable - B. For continuation of therapy, chart notes demonstrating a reduction in severity and/or duration of attacks
+F12, angiopoietin-1, plasminogen, kininogen-1 (KNG1), heparan sulfate-glucosamine 3-O-sulfotransferase 6 (HS3ST6), or myoferlin (MYOF) gene mutation testing, if applicable - 3.
+Chart notes confirming family history of angioedema and the angioedema was refractory to a trial of high-dose antihistamine therapy, if applicable - B. For continuation of therapy, chart notes demonstrating a reduction in frequency of attacks